 Natucate is a trusted partner of EcoTraining and offers a multitude of EcoTraining nature training and game ranger courses.
 Booking through Natucate guarantees expert advice, quality care and lots of travel law advantages.
 Learn more about why booking with us is better for you:

 - Expertise: We know what you are looking for!
 Natucate founder Daniel himself has finished his field guide training with EcoTraining and has been visiting the different EcoTraining camps each year ever since.

-As part of annual Private Wilderness Experience tours – private group tours which any nature lover is welcome to join – Daniel and an EcoTraining guide lead tour guests through Southern Africa’s wilderness and impart knowledge about the unique flora and fauna.
+As part of annual Private Wilderness Experience tours – private group tours which any nature lover is welcome to join – Daniel and some experienced guides lead our guests through Southern Africa’s wilderness and impart knowledge about the unique flora and fauna.

-As Daniel and his team continuously strive to understand Africa and travel the continent on a regular basis, Natucate can provide you with EcoTraining/Africa travel advice based on experience, knowledge and passion.
+As Daniel and his team continuously strive to understand Africa and travel the continent regularly, Natucate can provide you with EcoTraining/Africa travel advice based on experience, knowledge and passion.

 - German travel law: Natucate operates under German Travel Law – this applies to each and every booking.
 German Travel Law includes some of the strictest requirements in the world and offers a premium level of client protection.